DustinYansberg/personnelManagement/README.md

 Before you begin, you need to be able to install and run Spring Boot packages.
 This will require java.

 - Clone The Repo
-- Use the SQL file to build the database
+- Use the SQL file found in the SQL folder to build the database.
+This step will require knowledge of MySQL and MySQL Workbench
-- Open the Java project in your preferred IDE and install the packages
+- Open the root folder of the repo as a Java project in your preferred IDE and install the packages
-- be sure to create your own apllication.properties file
+- be sure to create your own apllication.properties file and to update the project with the pom.xml
-- In your command line, navigate to pmt-angular and run `npm install` to install the required angular packages.
+- with SQL and the spring boot app installed sucessfully, run the Java springboot backend
-- with everything installed sucessfully, run the Java springboot backend
+- In your command line, navigate to personnel-management-tool/pmt-angular and run `npm install` to install the required angular packages.
-- now in the command line from the pmt-angular folder, run `ng serve` to run the front end server
+- After npm install completes, run `ng serve` to run the front end server
 - in a browser of your choice, navigate to localhost:4200

 and Voila! have fun!